Where Hindsight Credit Can Reside: A Signed-Capacity View of Token Updates in RLVR: Conclusion

 \section{Conclusion}

-We study the token-level credit assignment problem in RLVR through a polarity-entropy lens.
-Adapting CMI theory to the autoregressive LLM setting, we show that the credit any token carries about the final reward is upper-bounded by its entropy.
-The Four Quadrant Decomposition validates this bound empirically, revealing that reasoning gains concentrate in the high-entropy quadrants.
-Moreover, a gradient-level analysis of GRPO provides a mechanistic account of this effect.
-These findings motivate \modelname, a minimal modification to GRPO that modulates token-level advantages by entropy, yielding consistent improvements on mathematical reasoning benchmarks across two model families.
-We believe the polarity-entropy framework can serve as a diagnostic tool for credit assignment in RLVR beyond the specific instantiation presented here.
+This paper studies token-level credit assignment in RLVR from a hindsight perspective.
+This CMI adaptation shows that the expected posterior-prior shift induced by the final reward is upper-bounded by token entropy, making entropy a tractable ceiling rather than an exact credit estimator.
+The Four Quadrant Decomposition and gradient analysis provide diagnostic evidence that sustained gains are more pronounced in signed high-entropy updates, motivating \modelname as a simple, sign-preserving modification to GRPO.
+Across mathematical reasoning benchmarks and two model settings, \modelname improves accuracy, diversity, and efficiency while preserving the simplicity of GRPO.
+The polarity-entropy framework can also serve as a diagnostic tool for credit assignment in RLVR beyond the specific instantiation presented here.